arp95/cnn_architectures_image_segmentation/README.md

 ### Introduction to the Project
-In this project, different CNN Architectures like FCN-8, FCN-16, FCN-32, UNet, SegNet were used for the task of image segmentation on the Pascal VOC 2012 dataset.
-The input to the CNN networks was a (512 x 512 x 3) image and the number of classes were 21.
-The CNN architectures were implemented in PyTorch and the loss function was Cross Entropy Loss(2d).
+In this project, different CNN Architectures like FCN-8, FCN-16, FCN-32, Pretrained-FCN, Pretrained-DeepLabv3 were used for the task of image segmentation on a custom dataset (CrackForest).
+The input to the CNN networks was a (320 x 480 x 3) image and the number of classes were 1 (Crack or not).
+The CNN architectures were implemented in PyTorch and the loss function was Mean Square Error(MSE).
 The hyperparameters to be tuned were: Number of epochs(e), Learning Rate(lr), momentum(m), weight decay(wd) and batch size(bs).

 ### Data
-The dataset used was Pascal VOC 2012.
-It is available in torchvision and no additional download was needed.
+The custom dataset used was CrackForest.
+The dataset can be downloaded from here: https://github.com/msminhas93/DeepLabv3FineTuning

 ### Architectures Used